piroman99/wp-install/README.md

 Futures
 ---
 All in one to start Wordpress in the VPS or bare iron.
-Zram + Wp caching + Let's Encrypt + PHP-FPM 7.2 + LAMP + Nginx <br>
+Zram + Wp caching + Let's Encrypt + PHP-FPM 7.3 + LAMP + Nginx +PHP 7.3 , Postfix for outgoing mail, gzip on Nginx, imagick and bcmath in PHP.
+Support DNSmanager as Slave<br>
 Wordpress install based on wp-cli .
 Always latest Wordpress and plugin version after install

 Soon